DataDog/documentation/content/en/agent/amazon_ecs/data_collected.md

 Amazon ECS metrics can be collected by the Agent or when using the [AWS integration][1].

-In the table below, metrics collected when using the AWS integration are prefixed with `aws.*`.
+Metrics collected using the AWS integration are prefixed with `aws.*`.
 Metrics collected by the Agent are prefixed with `ecs.*`.
+See the table below:

 {{< get-metrics-from-git "amazon_ecs" >}}